hdahle/telegrambot/README.md

 ````
 pm2 start bot.js -- --apikey `cat apikey.txt`
 ````
+Note: Everything before '--' is for PM2, everything after '--' is for bot.js
 ## Images/Charts displayed by the bot
 All the charts are from my `futureplanet.eco` site which uses chart.js to create charts.
 In order to save charts as PNGs, I use Puppeteer to scrape the site and save the images to the IMG folder.
 The code for scraping is in my `headless` repo. https://github.com/hdahle/headless